AcademySoftwareFoundation/openexr/README.md

 OpenEXR is released under the [BSD-3-Clause](LICENSE) license.

 See [PATENTS](OpenEXR/PATENTS) for license information about portions of OpenEXR that are provided under a different license.

-## Project Goverance

-OpenEXR is governed by the Academy Software Foundation.
-See [GOVERNANCE](GOVERNANCE.md) for more infomation about how the project operates.

 ## Frequently Asked Questions